ahmadelgamal/horiseon/README.md

 https://github.com/ahmadelgamal/horiseon/

 ## Scope:
-This project is the Week 1 Challenge at the UC Berkeley Extension, full-time, blended, coding bootcamp.
+This project is the Week 1 Challenge at the UC Berkeley Extension blended-online full-stack coding bootcamp.

 ## Project Description:
 This week's assignment is to take existing code and: